cym970713/sshauth_namp_checking/README.md

 1. **dataset:**
 - data/subnet.txt
-  /// to contain the subnet that want to check ssh_auth
+  /// contain the subnet that want to check ssh_auth
 - data/output/
   /// directory that contain ssh_auth result in .csv file format